Gijs6/school.gijs6.nl/site/6VWO/TW1/entl_literatuur.md

 ## Frankenstein

 **Frankenstein**, written by Mary Shelley in 1818, is a Gothic novel often considered one of the first works of science fiction.
 The novel explores the dark side of scientific progress: a young scientist creates a living creature from dead body parts, but when society rejects the creature, it turns to violence.
-The story examines themes of ambition, isolation, revenge, and the responsibilities of creation.

 ### Gothic writing